 - Trade coffee and tea pods for mesh filters, pour-overs or French presses

-- Invest in a Soda Stream to avoid waste from sodas and seltzers
+- Invest in a Soda Stream to avoid waste from soda and seltzer cans and bottles

 Determine whether you’ve developed wasteful habits